Bandwidth Communications Services Agreement

 For some Services, Bandwidth may require Prepayment.
 This requirement will be specified in the Order Form for the Service.
 In the event Prepayment is required, you are responsible for ensuring the availability of sufficient funds in your Account at all times to cover the Fees, plus Taxes and Surcharges, incurred in relation to your Services.
 If your Account(s) does not have sufficient funds, or your credit card declines a charge for the amount(s) due, Bandwidth may suspend the affected Services until full payment is made.

 For Services not requiring Prepayment, invoices will be sent to you via email to the email address(es) you designate in your Account.
-Unless otherwise set forth in the applicable Order Form(s), (i) you agree to pay Fees, Taxes, and Surcharges due for Services no later than the Invoice Due Date, and (ii) the amount(s) due are payable in United States dollars.
+Unless otherwise set forth in the applicable Order Form(s), (i) you agree to pay all undisputed Fees, Costs, Taxes, and Surcharges due for Services no later than the Invoice Due Date, and (ii) the amount(s) due are payable in United States dollars, unless otherwise set forth in the applicable Order Form.
 If you fail to pay the amount(s) due and to remedy such failure within fifteen (15) days of the Invoice Due Date, Bandwidth may suspend the Services to all of your Accounts until full payment is made.
+Any payments more than thirty (30) days past due will be subject to a late fee of one and one-half percent (1½%) per month, or the maximum rate allowable by law, whichever is less.
 In certain instances, Bandwidth may enforce a credit limit on postpaid accounts, which credit limit will be agreed upon in writing by both parties.

 4.4 Payment Disputes and Back-Billing

-Bandwidth will not suspend your Account for non-payment of disputed amounts, provided if you (a) raise any dispute in accordance with Section 12.3 (Notice) within thirty (30) days of receipt of the applicable invoice, (b) dispute the applicable charges reasonably and in good faith, and (c) cooperate diligently to resolve the dispute.
+Bandwidth will not suspend your Account for non-payment of disputed amounts, provided you (a) raise any dispute in accordance with Section 12.4 (Notice) within thirty (30) days of receipt of the applicable invoice and include substantiating documentation for the dispute with your notice, (b) dispute the applicable charges reasonably and in good faith, (c) cooperate diligently to resolve the dispute and (d) pay all undisputed charges by the Invoice Due Date.
+In the absence of manifest error related to a disputed amount, Bandwidth’s records will prevail.
 Bandwidth retains the right to invoice, including any amended or corrected invoices, for Services for a period of up to six (6) months after the date Bandwidth provided the Services.

 5.1 What We Own